koga73/SwipeScroll/README.md

 ####Optional Parameters####
 *All parameters are optional and can be passed in using an object when initializing a SwipeScroll instance*
 <pre>
-* fps					DEFAULT = 30					FPS for rendering
+• fps					DEFAULT = 30					FPS for rendering
-* timing				DEFAULT = 0.5					Number of seconds to tween over for momentum
+• timing				DEFAULT = 0.5					Number of seconds to tween over for momentum
-* dragThreshold			DEFAULT = 32					Minimum distance in pixels needed before dragging
+• dragThreshold			DEFAULT = 32					Minimum distance in pixels needed before dragging
-* overDrag				DEFAULT = 0.25					Percent of elements parent size when over-dragging
+• overDrag				DEFAULT = 0.25					Percent of elements parent size when over-dragging
-* dragMaxSpeed			DEFAULT = 1024					Maximum pixels/second for momentum
+• dragMaxSpeed			DEFAULT = 1024					Maximum pixels/second for momentum
-* dragSpeedFactor		DEFAULT = 0.5					Factors into momentum
+• dragSpeedFactor		DEFAULT = 0.5					Factors into momentum
-* useMomentum			DEFAULT = true					Use momentum after the user stops dragging
+• useMomentum			DEFAULT = true					Use momentum after the user stops dragging
-* useSnap				DEFAULT = true					Snap to immediate children
+• useSnap				DEFAULT = true					Snap to immediate children
-* scrollbars			DEFAULT = false					Show scrollbars
+• scrollbars			DEFAULT = false					Show scrollbars
-* scrollEasing			DEFAULT = null (expoEaseOut)	Easing method for tweening
+• scrollEasing			DEFAULT = null (expoEaseOut)	Easing method for tweening
-* cssAnimationClass		DEFAULT = null (disabled)		CSS3 animation class for tweening
+• cssAnimationClass		DEFAULT = null (disabled)		CSS3 animation class for tweening
-* bidirectional			DEFAULT = false					Allow horizontal/vertical dragging at the same time
+• bidirectional			DEFAULT = false					Allow horizontal/vertical dragging at the same time
 </pre>

-One thing to note is when `scrollEasing` is null it defaults to an expoEaseOut method.
-When `cssAnimationClass` is defined it will apply this class instead of using the easing equation (while falling back on easing equation for older browsers).
-In my tests using the easing equation always performs better than using css3 transitions.
+*One thing to note is when `scrollEasing` is null it defaults to an expoEaseOut equation.
+When `cssAnimationClass` is defined it will apply this class instead of using the easing equation (while falling back on the easing equation for older browsers).
+In my tests the easing equation always performs better than using css3 transitions.
 I think this is due to the speed the easing equation executes at in comparison to the calculations done by the browser for computing easing.
-Both easing equation and css3 animations utilize hardware-accelerated rendering.
+Both the easing equation and css3 animations utilize hardware-accelerated rendering, the only difference is whether the JavaScript or CSS engine if performing the calculations.*